Home Incident Reports 1. What an incident report is

 1. What an incident report is

 An Incident Report (IR) is a formal record of an event that needs careful documentation — anything from a minor scrape to a serious medication error.
-They're separate from daily tracking entries because they require more detail, more witnesses, and usually a review by a Manager.
+They're separate from daily tracking entries because they capture more detail and go through a review before they're considered complete.

 When to file an IR